1992 South Carolina Gamecocks football team

 The 1992 South Carolina Gamecocks football team represented the University of South Carolina in the 1992 NCAA Division I-A football season.
 This was the first season for the Gamecocks as a member of the Southeastern Conference (SEC).
-In 1992 the SEC expanded to twelve teams and two divisions with South Carolina placed in the SEC East Division.
+In 1992, the SEC expanded to twelve teams and two divisions with South Carolina placed in the SEC East Division.
 The Gamecocks were led by Sparky Woods, in his fourth season as head coach, and finished the season with a 5–6 record.
+They played their home games at Williams–Brice Stadium.

-After beginning the season 0–5, Steve Taneyhill assumed the starting quarterback position and led the Gamecocks to a 5–1 finish, with wins vs. ranked foes Mississippi State and Tennessee.
+After beginning the season 0–5, freshman Steve Taneyhill assumed the starting quarterback position and led the Gamecocks to a 5–1 finish, with wins vs. ranked foes Mississippi State and Tennessee.